Nokia M&A talk stirs share valuation rethink

 SHRUNKEN VALUE

-Nokia's current market capitalisation around 10 billion euros (8.5 billion pounds) is a shadow of its peak around 200 billion in 1999.
+Nokia's current market capitalisation around 10 billion euros is a shadow of its peak around 200 billion in 1999.

 But some analysts, who mostly have a price target of around 3 euros on Nokia shares, say the company's underlying value, including intellectual property, its navigation business HERE and stake in NSN, is closer to 5 euros.